mosip/documentation/docs/user-guide.md

 Below are simple steps to use this portal:

 1. The partners using the compliance tool kit should be registered partners in the system.
 2. Login into CTK with the same credentials.
+3. Partner can also select their preferred language while logging-in.
-3. Create a project of type SBI / SDK.
+4. Create a project of type SBI / SDK.
-4. Create a collection by selecting the test cases that you want to test.
+5. Create a collection by selecting the test cases that you want to test.
-5. Provide the necessary details to connect to your device / SDK service.
+6. Provide the necessary details to connect to your device / SDK service.
-6. Execute the Test Run by running the collection.
+7. Execute the Test Run by running the collection.
-7. For executing each test case, follow the instructions on the screen.
+8. For executing each test case, follow the instructions on the screen.
-8. Once the entire collection is run, the results of the number of test cases passed or failed will be displayed.
+9. Once the entire collection is run, the results of the number of test cases passed or failed will be displayed.
-9. You can see all the Test Run details as well.
+10. You can see all the Test Run details as well.
 For example, the request sent to SBI, the response received from SBI, validations performed on the response and the result.
-10. Test runs previously executed will be available in the Test Run history.
+11. Test runs previously executed will be available in the Test Run history.
-11. More collections can be created as per the test cases required.
+12. More collections can be created as per the test cases required.

 {% embed url="https://www.youtube.com/playlist?list=PLJH-POb_55z8YYS_qAk_QNBQeiQ2VrtZD" %}